Russia takes aim at urban areas; Biden vows Putin will 'pay'

-KYIV, Ukraine — Russian forces escalated their attacks on crowded urban areas Tuesday in what Ukraine's leader called a blatant campaign of terror, while U.S. President Joe Biden vowed to make his Russian counterpart "pay a price" for the invasion.
+KYIV, Ukraine — Ukraine's leader decried Russia's escalation of attacks on crowded cities as a blatant terror campaign, while U.S. President Joe Biden warned that if the Russian leader didn't "pay a price" for the invasion, the aggression wouldn't stop with one country.

 "Nobody will forgive.
-Nobody will forget," Ukraine's President Volodymyr Zelenskyy vowed after the bloodshed on the central square in Kharkiv, the country's second-largest city, and the bombing of a TV tower in the capital.
+Nobody will forget," Ukraine's President Volodymyr Zelenskyy vowed after Tuesday's bloodshed on the central square in Kharkiv, the country's second-largest city, and the deadly bombing of a TV tower in the capital.
+He called the attack on the square "frank, undisguised terror" and a war crime.

+The assault on Kharkiv continued Wednesday, even as Russia said it would be ready to resume talks with the Ukrainian side in the evening.
+A Russian strike on the regional police and intelligence headquarters, according to the Ukrainian state emergency service.
+It said three people were wounded.

+The strike blew off the roof of the police building and set the top floor on fire, and pieces of the five-story building were strewn across adjacent streets, according to videos and photos released by the emergency service.

 Biden used his first State of the Union address to highlight the resolve of a reinvigorated Western alliance that has worked to rearm the Ukrainian military and adopt tough sanctions, which he said have left Russian President Vladimir Putin "isolated in the world more than he has ever been."